It’s June 6th 2017 at 6:45am, and I’m waiting at the Gombak LRT.

 After this micro-tour, we drove back to the sacred house known as the Rumah Adat where we would be staying for the next few days.
 This is a truly magnificent structure of great craftsmanship, and it was an honour to be able to experience this.
 The main body of the house is made from wood, split bamboo and bark which has been tightly woven, using corrugated metal and palm fronds as the roof.
 Spaces such as windows and certain gaps in the flooring allow for the circulation of cooling air.
 It is incredibly strong yet springy and comfortable to sleep on.
-The house sits on on stilts about three metres from the ground and the entire structure is held together with tightly knotted rattan strips.
+The house sits on on stilts about three metres from the ground to avoid wild boar, tigers and other animals.
+The entire structure is held together with tightly knotted rattan strips.

 The floor plan consisted of two predominant areas, surrounded by the sleeping quarters.
 Upon entry, you walk into the central space which is used for meetings and dancing.
 The second, large space towards the back of the interior is primarily used for cooking and is mainly occupied by the women.